SamarZiadat/oishii-ramen/README.md

 [View the live project here](https://oishii-ramen.herokuapp.com/)

-'oishii ramen' is an app designed and created for a fictional Japanese restaurant of the same name in Glasgow, Scotland.
+'oishii ramen' is a project designed and created for a fictional Japanese cookery course provider in Glasgow, Scotland.
 The Japanese word 'oishii' means 'delicious' or 'tasty' in English.

-The app is a management system designed for staff to view and manage customer reservations.
-It also provides customers with an online booking system where they can view and manage their own reservations.
+The project includes an application which functions as a website that provides details on the cookery courses that oishii ramen facilitates on its premises.

+General users can view information on these courses such as a description of the course and the skill level advised for attendees.
+Users can also sign up for the website, which provides them with additional functionality, such as the ability to manage their course bookings and leave reviews.

+Staff at oishii ramen can use the admin login of the website to draft and publish courses, remove courses, approve user reviews, timetable the courses, and confirm/approve bookings for timetabled courses depending on available capacity.

 ## Table of Contents
 - [User Experience Design (UX)](https://github.com/SamarZiadat/oishii-ramen#user-experience-design-ux)